 5. Identify and prepare for potential risks

 For CMOs, navigating a corporate spin-off involves more than just preserving brand equity.
-It typically also entails creating entirely new brand ecosystems.
+It also entails creating entirely new brand ecosystems.
 This requires a delicate balance of strategic vision, operational excellence and stakeholder management.